 Before Spotify launched what it calls "Touch Preview,” we built this exact functionality for musx in their iPhone app.
 Like Spotify, anyone can tap and hold a song in musx and hear a preview.
-Our version, however, has the polish of an interactive graphic element to provide engaging visual feedback.
+The Savvy Apps version, however, has the polish of an interactive graphic element to provide engaging visual feedback.

 Since this feature uses Facebook's Pop framework, we thought the iOS developer community would find it useful to see how we created this UI touch effect.
 We put together an extensive video tutorial that steps through the details.
 To ensure we didn't reveal any of the proprietary elements of musx itself, we rewrote this feature in its own project and codebase.
 We even did it in Swift, just for fun.